daler/dotfiles/_sources/bash.rst.txt

     * - ``tre``
       - Nicer ``tree`` output, colored and piped to less
     * - ``sa``
-      - Open :ref:`fzf` to search across all conda environments, and activates the selected one
+      - Open ``fzf`` to search across all conda environments, and activates the selected one
     * - ``prsetup``
       - When run in a clone of a repo with a pull request from a fork, get set up